brittanywelsh/st-character-manager/dev_log.md

 various commits, and track progress.

 ## August 5, 2015 (BRITTANY)
-- Finalzied CharacterController.js, with methods for adding, removing and selecting characters.
+- Finalized CharacterController.js, with methods for adding, removing and selecting characters.
 All works fine.
+- Updated CharacterView.js in order to display basic info onto the 'character sheet' section of the page.
+It now dynamically pulls data from the character object.
+Note; in order to accomplish this I defined a basic data structure for base class stats.
+See the copy of Character.js inside of bTesting/ for more details on this.
 - Next steps:
-  - Help implement testing for existing modules
+  - Help implement tests for existing modules
   - Design/implement project-wide error/exception handling

 ## August 5, 2015 (MIKE)